 Who can receive the baby bundle?

-All first-time Victorian families are eligible for a baby bundle, provided their first baby is born during or after July 2019.
+All first-time Victorian families are eligible for a baby bundle.
 First-time foster and adoptive parents/carers with babies up to three months of age are also eligible to receive a baby bundle.

 A baby bundle is available for each baby: families with twins will be eligible for 2 baby bundles; triplets for 3 and so on.